 This suggests that the economy must be far worse than Beijing would like us to believe.

-Even China’s most successful hi-tech firm, Huawei, is feeling the pinch.
-Its founder, Ren Zhengfei, whose daughter languishes under house arrest in Canada, announced recently that “bitter days” lie ahead for the company, and warned that layoffs are coming.
+Even China’s most successful high-tech firm, Huawei, is feeling the pinch.
+Its founder, Ren Zhengfei, whose daughter languishes under house arrest in Canada, announced recently that “bitter days” lie ahead for the company, and warned that layoffs were coming.

 There is no doubt that birth rates tank during recessions.
 The Great Depression, for example, slashed the U.S. total fertility rate in half.
 American women went from bearing four or more children over their reproductive lifetimes down to bearing only two.
 Americans were understandably reluctant to bring children into a jobless, stagnant economy, or even to marry at all.

 As with Americans in the 1930s, the Chinese of today are increasingly wary of marriage and children in the face of a dramatically slowing economy.
 The fact that per capita incomes in China are far higher than they have ever been is irrelevant to their calculations.
 Marrying and having children are expressions of hope in the future, after all, not the past, and the future to many working-class Chinese is looking increasingly grim.

 Only about 10 million couples registered to get married in 2017, which marked a 7-percent decrease from the year before.
 The figures for 2018, which haven’t been released yet, are expected to show a further decline.
 Since the state forbids single motherhood—a vestige of the one-child policy—a decline in marriages presages a further decline in births.

 If the economic slowdown has undercut the birth rate, then the reverse is also true: The declining birth rate will cripple economic growth over time as the aging and shrinking of China’s population accelerates.